 For those who don’t know, Domino is a platform for running, sharing, and deploying analytical models (in R, Python, or other languages).
 Among other things, Domino lets you run your code on powerful machines, and will store your results so you can share them with others.

-Because Domino will store any results your code generates when it runs (images, HTML files, etc), and htmlwidgets can be embedded in HTML files, we can run R code on Domino to generate fully hosted, interactive dashboards, like this network graph or this time series chart.
+Because Domino will store any results your code generates when it runs (images, HTML files, etc), and htmlwidgets can be embedded in HTML files, we can run R code on Domino to generate fully hosted, interactive dashboards, like a network graph or time series chart.

 This means your dashboards can now be driven directly from your code, and calculation and visualization happen in the same place.